 Our in-house experience with the SIB classification facilities is currently based on three cases: the class library Colibri for the CooL language environment, the C++ Extended (APEX 1.0) library [1], and classes of the SIB implementation itself.
 The term space for the first two examples has been fully developed.
-The classification of the SIB implementation itself.
+The classification of the SIB implementation of the SIB implementation.